wasiejen/Free-Snap-Tap/README.md

 #### New with 9.0: key combinations and prohibited keys (e.g. !ctrl)
 - `-space, !ctrl: -space|125|125, -ctrl|325|325, +ctrl|0|0, +space|0|0`: when space is pressed and **control is not pressed** (e.g. crouched) will jump, delay 125ms, crouch for 325 ms and releases both (for counterstrike with default bindings)
+  - useful to then add the single key tap groups `ctrl` and `space` - macros will not interfere with tap groups if the keys they play contradicts the state of a tap group
 - `+d, !ctrl, !space: +d|15|5, -a|100|100, +a|0|0`: when d is released and **control and space are not pressed** then release d, wait 5-15ms, make counter strafe by pressing a for 100 ms and then releasing without further delay after

 ## Key Modifier explanation: